 - Avoid deep URL structures.
 These include a lot of forward slashes

 - Avoid query strings.
-These are variables that contain the ampersand symbol “&”
+These are variables being the question mark character (“?”) and may contain the ampersand symbol (“&”)

 - Use hyphens (a good webmaster practice) rather than underscores